SanicBTW/FNF-PsychEngine-0.3.2h/Issues.md

 - Lime 8.0.0 seems to have issues with rendering sometimes (Some stuff like FlxText's might seem a little bit more pixelated)

-- Botplay is behind player strums
+- Downscroll isn't working properly